 Supplies needed to make Holiday Orange Slices:

-How to Dry Orange Slices for decor:
+How to Dry Orange Slices in an Oven for decor:

 Start by preheating your oven to 200F.